jacobhumston/Pterodactyl-Server-Manager/README.md

 ## Starting The Bot

-After you've created the `config.json` file, please start your server or run `node src/login.js` and your bot will come online.
+After you've created the `config.json` file, start your server or run `node src/login.js` and your bot will be ready to use.

 Please wait an hour for your slash commands to register.
 If they never register, please reinvite your bot with the correct invite.